lilo254/TechFrontChallenge/README.md

 def removeClassMember(name):

 '''
 returns the members of this class
 '''
 def getDarasaMembers(name):

 ```

-implement these in a file labelled with your lastName, firstName , Darasa. eg. techFront.py or techFront.java
+implement these in a file labelled with your lastName, firstName. eg. techFront.py or techFront.java
 submit a pull request for this part of the assignment

 # Part 2

 Now we have a representation of a class: ```Darasa```.
 If you completed part 1 of the assignment, congratualations!
 If not, sleeves
 up!

 We want to have a school registry representing all members of the school.
 We will call this ```Shule```. ```Shule``` will represent a school.

 Since we don't have an actual school to represent, let's fake some data for our school!